 Translation:He is not a student.

-I assume you mean 不 (bù) and 没 (méi)...
+I assume that "two negatives" is referencing 不 (bù) and 没 (méi)...
 Here is a summary of the information at AllSetLearning:

 - 不 (bù) Negates in the Present and Future